 The name of the estate having been given by the first French owners, the Bernagos.
 The estate sits on a gentle hillside in the scenic north of the island of Grenada, with magnificent views of the plantation, surrounding mountains, Grenadine islands and both the Caribbean sea and Atlantic ocean.
 The name Belmont is a hybridisation of the French words for beautiful mountain “belle mont”.
 Belmonst Estate has become famous both in Grenada and internationally for quality organic produce and award winning tourism offerings.

 Belmont Estate harvests its cacao by sniping the colourful pods off the trees using mitten-shaped cocoa knives.
-Once fermented the beans are placed outside for 6 or 7 days to dry in the sun on big wooden trays or in our solar/convection drying facility built by the late Mott Green of the Grenada Chocolate Company.
+Once fermented the beans are placed outside for 6 or 7 days to dry in the sun on big wooden trays or in a solar/convection drying facility built by the late Mott Green of the Grenada Chocolate Company.

 Belmont Estate has been in the Nyack family for over 75 years, with Shadel Nyack Compton becoming the Managing Director in 1999.
 Shadel is working towards fulfilling her vision of turning the estate into the Caribbean’s finest agri-tourism experience, offering continued employment to the local community and encouraging tourism to the beautiful island of Grenada.

 To introduce Belmonst Estate to our Library, we had a few questions to ask Shadel…